bumohd90/hello-world/README.md

                      review: the text of the review

-Reference
+Citation
 ---------
-Please cite this paper for any usage of the dataset:
+Please cite the following paper if you decise to use the dataset:

-Elnagar A., Khalifa Y.S., Einea A. (2018) Hotel Arabic-Reviews Dataset Construction for Sentiment Analysis Applications.
+`Elnagar A., Khalifa Y.S., Einea A. (2018) Hotel Arabic-Reviews Dataset Construction for Sentiment Analysis Applications.
 In: Shaalan K., Hassanien A., Tolba F. (eds) Intelligent Natural Language Processing: Trends and Applications.
 Studies in Computational Intelligence, vol 740, pp: 35-52.
-Springer International Publishing.
+Springer International Publishing. doi="10.1007/978-3-319-67056-0_3'

-- bib item
+* bib item details

-@Inbook{Elnagar2018,
+`@Inbook{Elnagar2018,
 author="Elnagar, Ashraf
 and Khalifa, Yasmin S.
 and Einea, Anas",